N8WM/InchwormRL/README.md

 # InchwormRL

+By Nathan McCutchen
-By Schuyler Fenton, Grant Holland, Nathan McCutchen, and Ishan Meher.
+*Forked from [gwholland3/InchwormRL](https://github.com/gwholland3/InchwormRL) by Schuyler Fenton, Grant Holland, Nathan McCutchen, and Ishan Meher*

-This project is for CSC 480 at Cal Poly, taught by Professor Rodrigo Canaan.
+This project is for CSC 580 at Cal Poly, taught by Dr. Franz Kurfess

 ## External Resources